MeteoSwiss/opendata/docs/d-radar-data/d1-precipitation-radar-products.md

 :::info

 The reanalysis version of CombiPrecip is being calculated for the hourly values only (00:00h, 01:00h, 02:00h etc.) and is published 8 days later automatically, where the original hourly files will be overwritten.
 If you are interested in these reanalysis values, please check out the hourly files 8 days later.
 You will find in the Metadata the "Updated" timestamp showing, that the file has been updated 8 days later.
+For analysis purposes this is the recommended CPC data.
+The 5min CPC data should only be used for real time applications.

 :::